FAQs

 Do chickens generate a lot of noise?

 The County of Brant Noise By-Law 108-22 acknowledges that while daily noise exposure occurs exposure to unusual, unnecessary or excessive noise which unreasonably degrades the quality and tranquility or causes a nuisance should be prohibited, especially in residential areas.
 By-Law 108-22 is intended to prohibit and regulate nuisance noises likely to disrupt or affect the general health and wellbeing of residents.
-The “…persistent barking, calling or whining or other persistent Noise making by any domestic pet, or any other animal kept or used for any purpose other than agriculture…” is prohibited and would apply to chickens in residential areas.
-Noise exemptions under By-Law 108-22 relating to agriculture and normal farm practices only apply to the Agricultural (A) zone.
+The “…persistent barking, calling or whining or other persistent Noise making by any domestic pet, or any other animal kept or used for any purpose other than agriculture…” is prohibited and would apply to chickens in Non- Urban Residential zones.
+Noise exemptions under By-Law 108-22 relating to agriculture and normal farm practices only apply to Agricultural (A) zones.

-To assist in mitigating potential nuisance and enforcement complaints relating to noise setbacks from chicken enclosures are suggested to provide a buffer between chicken enclosures and other properties.
+To assist in mitigating potential nuisance and enforcement complaints relating to noise, setbacks from chicken enclosures are suggested to provide a buffer between chicken enclosures and other properties.
 It is also suggested that chickens be kept in coops from 9:00 p.m. to 6:00 a.m. to help reduce potential noise impacts and protect against predators.
 Unlike chickens, crowing roosters can generate more noise.
-To avoid noise nuisance and mitigate complaints roosters are suggested to be prohibited within the residential areas of the County.
+To avoid noise nuisance and mitigate complaints, roosters are suggested to be prohibited within the Non-Urban Residential zones of the County.
 These limitations and prohibitions are suggested to form part of future regulations.
-The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) also recommends that roosters be avoided in densely populated areas.
+The Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) also recommends that roosters be avoided in densely populated areas.

 Do chickens attract unwanted pests and animals?